-Instagram model Essena O’Neill rage-quits social media in tears.
+Instagram superstar Essena O’Neill rage-quitted social media in tears.

-As a digital strategist and professional PR advisor, I feel obliged to pose this tough and uncomfortable question:
+As a professional PR advisor, I feel obliged to ask this tough and uncomfortable question:

 Let’s get into it:

-There are many facets of show business, and we share a collective fascination for celebrities.
-Some artists go on to become celebrated writers, musicians, painters, actors, comedians, etc. Others go on to become artists of less notoriety.
+Show business has many facets, and we share a collective fascination for celebrities.
+Some artists become celebrated writers, musicians, painters, actors, comedians, etc. Others go on to become artists of less notoriety.
 Most end up somewhere in between.

 Social media is no different.
 As such a vast space, it’s home to all kinds of media.
 You could spend your entire online life deeply immersed in online chess, funny cat videos, or astrophysics.

-Social media networks and their algorithms share the responsibility of creating risky online environments.
+Social media networks and their algorithms are responsible for creating risky online environments.
 And we should strive to make online spaces safer for children and teenagers.
 But as parents, we can’t just wait for that to happen.

-Even if you’re not selling anything at first, you’re still part of the business industry as a social media creator.
+Even if you’re not selling anything initially, you’re still part of the business industry as a social media creator.
 Managing an audience’s attention can be emotionally taxing for any creator; anxiety and depression are everyday struggles for many public creatives.

-Was Essena O’Neill not mentally prepared to enter the world of online show business?
+Was Essena O’Neill not mentally prepared to enter the world of entrepreneurship and online show business simultaneously?
 If she had known exactly what she was getting herself into, would she still have embarked on a career as an Instagram model?

 Being a teenager has never been easy.
 While society has improved exponentially regarding human rights and material wealth in the last century, being a teenager and coming of age means that you’re socially looking for your place in the world today.

-Even grown-ups sometimes feel the pressure of putting on a show on social media—even if it’s just for friends, family, and acquaintances.
-Feet on a beach, a tip of an aeroplane’s wing, well-composed daily outfits, gym selfies begging for approval.
+Even grown-ups sometimes feel pressured to put on a show on social media — even if it’s just for friends, family, and acquaintances.
+Feet on a beach, the tip of an aeroplane’s wing, well-composed daily outfits, gym selfies begging for approval.

 Now, imagine coming of age in the world of social media.
 A teenager’s social “catwalk” used to be confined geographically, but today that constraint is long gone.
 That stage has not only become global, but it’s also been monetised.